 How to Hide Cow Licks

-Cowlicks are a common feature of hair, most commonly found on the crown, hairline, or where the hair parts.
+Cowlicks are a common feature of hair, most commonly found on the crown, hairline, or where the hair parts are.
 While men and women are equally susceptible to cowlicks, women can hide them better under long hair.
 The cowlick spiral, as the name suggests, is linked to the dominant hand.
 The spiral is associated with the hand that grips the hair most tightly, usually the left.
 If you want to hide cowlicks, read on.

 Hairstyles to hide cow licks